lino-framework/book/docs/specs/noi/tickets.rst

         site.
 See :class:`ReportingTypes`.

+There are many tables used to show lists of tickets.

 .. class:: Tickets

-    Base class for all tables of all tickets.
+    Base class for all tables of tickets.

     .. attribute:: site